 When it comes to business class, everything changes.
-Your seat can recline into a fully-flat bed, five to seven course meals are served, luxurious bedding waiting to be slept in, amenity kit with items to to keep you fresh throughout the flight (some airlines provide pajamas), excellent service, large screen with endless entertainment, additional baggage allowance, and UBS and A/C ports to keep your devices charged at all times (there’s no need to share with your seat partner).
+Your seat can recline into a fully-flat bed, five to seven course meals are served, luxurious bedding to sleep in, amenity kit with items to keep you fresh throughout the flight (some airlines provide pajamas), excellent service, large screen with endless entertainment, additional baggage allowance, and UBS and A/C ports to keep your devices charged at all times (there’s no need to share with your seat partner).

 Some airlines have taken it even a step further, offering passengers sitting in business class the option to turn their seat into a double bed.
 This was unheard of in the past, but with increasing customer demands, carriers are starting to compete even more with each other, updating their cabins to meet the rising expectations.

 Outside of the comfortable seat, there’s of course, complimentary lounge access at the airport before your flight.
 Passengers holding a business class ticket can get a free spa service (massage, facial, foot/ hand scrub), can shower, catch up with work, watch a film, or enjoy a five-star meal accompanied with fine wine.

 Business class ticket holders also enjoy the benefit of checking several bags in without any charges, going through a designated airport security line that’s quick and easy, and boarding the plane before anyone else.